Monday, March 24, 2025

 No tail/tale publishing, circa 2018.

 Get it?
-I was born without a tail, preferable for all Australian Shepherds; only one out of five are born that way!
+I was born without a tail, which is preferable for all Australian Shepherds; only one out of five are born that way!

-Hello, I am Bella.
-In the picture above, I am a Maltese Yorkie and a Morkie.
+Hello.
+I am Bella.
+In the picture above, I am a Maltese Yorkie, so I am called a Morkie.
 I might be eleven years old.
 We are all rescues, so no one knows our ages for sure.
 I am the middle child, so I am what you would expect, with all those idiosyncrasies accompanying that!
 Being the only girl has its rewards as well as its difficulties.

 My record called me Belle, so for no known reason, Mom decided I was more of a Bella.
 I was beautiful either way!